mariokom/RuntimeEnvironment/README.md

 Step 2: Install GPII by using the installer to be found here: ‘REFolderPath/GPII/GPII.160119.044327.msi’

 Step 3: Run (double click) the ‘REFolderPath/auto-conf.bat’ file with administrator privileges (right click on the file -> Run as administrator).
 The execution of this file will automatically clone MyUI in order to be hosted by the UCH server, as well as configure the GPII framework.
 The execution window will prompt the user to enter the GPII installation folder path (the default GPII installation folder path will be similar or identical to ‘C:\Program Files (x86)\GPII’).
-If any errors occur during the execution of the file, if you do not have administrator privileges or if you are running a windows version older than Windows 7 it is recommended to substitute this step (Step 3) by following the instructions in Sections 4.3 Installation and 4.4 Configuration of ANNEX III in documentation folder https://github.com/mariokom/RuntimeEnvironment/blob/master/Documentation/P4All-D203.1-2-ANNEX%20III%20Runtime%20Environment%20Setup%20manual_v5.docx
+If any errors occur during the execution of the file, if you do not have administrator privileges or if you are running a windows version older than Windows 7 it is recommended to substitute this step (Step 3) by following the instructions in
+- Section 4.3 Installation
+- Section 4.4 Configuration
+of the Runtime Environment Setup manual.

 ## Usage